cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter5.typ

 $ xi_n = lambda_n/lambda_(n+1). $

+Note that, because of the order $lambda_1 gt.eq lambda_2 gt.eq dots gt.eq lambda_N$, then $0 < xi_n lt.eq 1$.

 The values of $xi_n$ are the same for both solid A and solid B. Thus, $xi_n$ depends only on the ratio between $K$ and $G$, not on their absolute magnitudes.
 In other words, we have constructed a new variable that captures the elastic behavior independent of scale.

 $xi_n$ is not the only variable capable of expressing the relationship between eigenvalues.
 For example, consider:

-$ chi_n = (lambda_n - lambda_(n-1))/lambda_n, $
+$ chi_n = (lambda_n - lambda_(n-1))/lambda_N, $

 which will be used in the cubic case later.
 This variable also depends solely on the relationship between the elastic constants and the aspect ratio of the sample.
+Note that, also $0 < chi_n lt.eq 1$.

 As we saw in @sec:eta_beta_definition, one effective way to encode the relationship between variables in a bounded and continuous way is through angles.
 In that spirit, we now define a new variable that encodes the ratio between $K$ and $G$, which we will call $phi_K$:

 $ phi_K = arctan(G/K). $<eq:phiK_def_isotropic>

-Although variables such as $G/K$ or $K/(K+G)$ can be used to represent the relationship between $K$ and $G$, each has drawbacks.
+Although variables such as $G/K$ or $K/(K+G)$ can be used to represent the relationship between $K$ and $G$, each has advantages and drawbacks.
 The ratio $K/G$ can grow arbitrarily large, making it computationally impractical when generating training data.
 The expression $K/(K+G)$ has a bounded range between 0 and 1 and can be interpreted as a composition, but in the cubic case, it suffers from the same limitations we encountered with the $g$ values discussed in @sec:eta_beta_definition.

 By contrast, the angle $phi_K$, is defined over the finite interval $[0, pi/2]$, making it a more robust and practical choice as a target variable for a machine learning model.
 It can be easily sampled within a bounded and computationally safe range, and a similar angular variable can be defined for the cubic case.